 - Cross Stitch

 Keeping your hands busy while letting your brain roam will help your buried thoughts rise to the surface.
-Again, research shows that engaging both sides of our brain allows it to relax our emotional defenses.
-When we are busy in an activity, we have a greater chance of personal insight or a eureka! moment.
+Again, research shows that engaging both sides of our brain relaxes our emotional defenses.
+When busy in an activity, we have a greater chance of personal insight or a eureka! moment.

-Overcoming a midlife crisis requires curiosity and a willingness to be honest about your feelings.
-When we find ourselves in circumstances that are causing us pain, it is time to truthfully explore how we became this uncomfortable.
+Overcoming a midlife crisis requires curiosity and a willingness, to be honest about your feelings.
+When we find ourselves in circumstances causing us pain, it is time to truthfully explore how we became this uncomfortable.

-The fastest way to overcoming a midlife crisis is to take an authentic look at your beliefs that are creating your behavior.
-As adults, we are all responsible for our own happiness.
-Yes, spouses, jobs, kids and finances can impact our personal satisfaction, but ultimately, it is up to us to create a life we love.
+The fastest way to overcome a midlife crisis is to take an authentic look at your beliefs that are creating your behavior.
+As adults, we are all responsible for our happiness.
+Yes, spouses, jobs, kids, and finances can impact our satisfaction, but ultimately, it is up to us to create a life we love.